ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.6.12 =
+* Fixed bug with image link not displayed at the right place with new dedicated page option

 = 6.6.11 =
 * Added two options to link image display.
 Can now link to dedicated page or not link to any page